-And not only that, Katana will redistribute your finished goods and raw materials to fulfill the new workflow as soon as possible.
+And not only that, Katana will redistribute your resources to fulfill the new workflow as soon as possible.

-As you can imagine, since Katana can effortlessly help you track all the nitty-gritty details with inventory management, this Smart Manufacturing Software is a match made in heaven for green manufacturing, which not only goes together with lean inventory but will bode well with consumers, as more shoppers turn to ethical and greener companies.
+Katana can effortlessly help you track all the nitty-gritty details with inventory management, making it perfect for green manufacturing.
+This does not only go together with lean inventory but will bode well with consumers as more shoppers turn to ethical and greener companies.

-Lean manufacturing, as a rule of thumb, is considered a good form of business practice as it allows manufacturers to figure out how to become more efficient, improve their manufacturing processes and promote an active form of management.
+Lean manufacturing inventory, as a rule of thumb, is considered a good form of business practice as it allows manufacturers to figure out how to become more efficient, improve their manufacturing processes and promote an active form of management.

-You might be wondering, “When using the lean concepts all inventory is considered waste?” which is partially true.
+You might be wondering, “When using the lean concepts, all inventory is considered waste?” which is partially true.
 You need to think of finished goods (and the production of finished goods) as a value.
-If you have finished goods sat on a shelf, taking up space and rising costs, it’s not providing any value and is being wasted.
+If you have finished goods sitting on a shelf, taking up space and raising costs, it’s not providing any value and is being wasted.

-Imagine if a customer asked you what they paid for when they bought the finished product, and you said, “Part of the cost was to cover the fact it’s been sat in inventory for the past three months!” do you think they’ll see the value in that?
+Imagine if a customer asked you what they paid for when they bought the finished product, and you said, “Part of the cost was to cover the fact it’s been sitting in inventory for the past three months,” do you think they’ll see the value in that?

 Lean production requires a “push and pull” system of inventory replenishment.
-You should only be starting production once a customer has requested the item.
-However, some safety stock just in case a large amount of demand comes in isn’t frowned upon.
+You should only start production once a customer has requested the item.
+However, some safety stock, just in case a large amount of demand comes in, isn’t frowned upon.

 Just remember, before you implement lean inventory, ask yourself these questions: